neuromancer/libmind/README.md

 * In Arch Linux

-Just install Oger from aur (http://aur.archlinux.org/packages.php?ID=51256), for example, using packer:
+1. Install Oger from aur (http://aur.archlinux.org/packages.php?ID=51256), for example, using packer:

     packer -S python2-oger

+Then you are ready to start playing with libmind.
+Just clone this repository and view/execute the test_*.py files

 ## Using libmind